frankchenqu/frankchenqu.github.io/_pages/publications.md

 ---

 ## Work in ZUST
-(17) Lu Wang, Yifeng Zhou, **Qu Chen***, AMMVF-DTI: A Novel Model Predicting Drug-Target Interactions Based on Attention Mechanism and Multi-View Fusion. (submitted)
+(17) Lu Wang, Yifeng Zhou, **Qu Chen***, AMMVF-DTI: A Novel Model Predicting Drug-Target Interactions Based on Attention Mechanism and Multi-View Fusion. (in press)

 (16) **Qu Chen***, Jianping Zhou, Investigating the Validity of the Bosanquet Equation for Predicting the Self-diffusivities of Fluids inside Nanotubes Using Equilibrium Molecular Dynamics Simulations, AIP Adv., 2023, 13, 025338.
 [PDF](https://pubs.aip.org/aip/adv/article/13/2/025338/2877685/Investigating-the-validity-of-the-Bosanquet)